 Now, let’s talk about what to do about Japanese knotweed.
 After you’ve informed your neighbours, the second thing you have to do is to call professional Japanese knotweed control and removal experts.

 They’ll permanently eradicate the invasive plant from your property by eliminating even the smallest rhizome.
 The professionals will arrange an on-site survey and identify how severe the infestation is.
 Then, you’ll be provided with an eradication plan and responsible disposal of the plant.

 Remember, you’re not allowed to bury, burn or throw away Japanese knotweed without the permission of your local council and the Environment Agency.

 What to do if your neighbour has Japanese knotweed?

-Noticing Japanese knotweed in your neighbour’s garden can be stressful, as it won’t take long for it to appear in yours.
-In such a case, you have one option – to have a conversation with your neighbours, asking them to treat their land before Japanese knotweed has the time to spread to neighbouring ones.
-There is not much that you can do with Japanese knotweed in neighbours’ gardens since having the plant is not illegal.
+Noticing Japanese knotweed in your neighbour’s garden can be stressful, as it won’t take long to appear in yours.
+In such a case, you have one option – to converse with your neighbours, asking them to treat their land before Japanese knotweed has the time to spread to neighbouring ones.
+You cannot do much with Japanese knotweed in neighbours’ gardens since having the plant is not illegal.